 Aging brings on natural changes that can significantly weaken your eyes.
-Dry eyes are one of the most common problems older men and women have as they age.
-With age, our eyes become more sensitive to things like wind and light, and simple changes in our diets, medications, and environments can help soothe the pain and discomfort.
-If dry eye is left untreated, the cornea can develop ulcers as well as other severe eye problems.
+Dry eyes are one of the most common problems older men and women face.
+With age, our eyes become more sensitive to things like wind and light because the body’s mucous membranes produce fewer secretions.

-Causes of Dry Eyes as We Age
+What Are the Causes of Dry Eyes as We Age?

 Treatment for Your Aging Dry Eyes